 Instructions

-- Add the tahini, lemon juice, cumin, minced garlic, and a pinch of salt (¼ tsp.) to a food processor or blender.
+- Add the tahini, lemon juice, cumin, minced garlic, and salt to a food processor or blender.
 Blend until smooth.

 - Add half of the chickpeas and continue blending for a few minutes.